-The clinical effectiveness of online counseling & therapy is supported by research and clinical experience.
-In the US, professional mental health organizations, including the American Psychological Association and the American Counseling Association, recognize telebehavioral health as an established and reliable service delivery format with increasing popularity.
-My experience is consistent with this positive trend since I started practicing online in 2012.
-Online sessions are not just for people living in remote areas.
+Effectiveness and Convenience.
+Telehealth counseling and therapy work.
+In the US, professional mental health organizations, including insurance panels, the American Psychological Association, and the American Counseling Association, consider Telehealth and online counseling and therapy as established and reliable service delivery formats with increasing popularity.
+My experience is consistent with this positive trend since I started working with clients remotely in 2012.
+Telehealth sessions are not just for people living in remote areas.
 For local clients, the benefit may include: no commute, sessions can be more easily accommodated to a busy schedule, and there is no need to leave the immediate environment.
-About 3o% of my local, in-office clients combine face-to-face sessions with online ones as logistical option when traveling or when coming to the office is not possible.
+About 50% of my local, in-office clients combine face-to-face sessions with online ones as logistical option when traveling or when coming to the office is not possible.